AliRezaJoodi/Electronics_Exercises/PSU_DCDC_SEPIC_NonIso_Bipolar_NonSync_LT3757/README.md

 ## SEPIC DC-DC Converter, Non-Isolated, Bipolar, Non-Synchronous, Based on LT3757
-Note: The initial design is from the datasheet.
-I just adjusted it to fit my requirements.
+Note: The design is from the datasheet.
 Note: An exercise to understand the DC-DC converter.

 ### Features